-After years working with drama programs in Bozeman schools, a parent on the board of the Sweet Pea Festival approached Hostetter to organize a group of students to perform at the festival.
+Kaleidoscope Youth Theater was imagined in the summer of 2000 by Stacy Hostetter after years working with drama programs in Bozeman schools.
+A parent on the board of the Sweet Pea Festival approached Hostetter to organize a group of students to perform at the festival.
 Thus, Kaleidoscope Youth Theater was born.

 Over the past 20 years, Kaleidoscope Youth Theater has served thousands of students and performed over 250 original shows with over 900 pieces of music written by Hostetter.